 So, ΔLk = Lk – Lk0

 Specific linking different is another important property of supercoiling.
-It is also called as superhelical density which is a difference between linking difference (ΔLk) and linking number of cccDNA (Lk0).
+It is also called superhelical density which is a difference between linking difference (ΔLk) and linking the number of cccDNA (Lk0).
 So,

 Some Facts of Linking number

 - Human DNA is B type and right-handed with negative supercoiling.
-Majorly, all the organism (from bacteria to eukaryotes) on earth are negatively supercoiled, However, some of the thermophilic bacteria are positively supercoiled.
+Majorly, all the organisms (from bacteria to eukaryotes) on earth are negatively supercoiled, However, some of the thermophilic bacteria are positively supercoiled.

-- The length of DNA from 46 chromosomes is approximate ~2 meters and it has to fit in ~10µM radium nucleus now imagine why supercoiling is important.
+- The length of DNA from 46 chromosomes is approximately ~2 meters and it has to fit in ~10µM radium nucleus now imagine why supercoiling is important.

 - If we stretch dsDNA from both the end it is approx. ~100km long.

-- Globally, DNA of all living organisms is supercoiled on an average of approximately ~6%.
+- Globally, the DNA of all living organisms is supercoiled on an average of approximately ~6%.

 Identification of different forms of DNA

-Agarose gel electrophoresis is a technique by which we can identify the different form of DNA molecules.
+Agarose gel electrophoresis is a technique by which we can identify the different forms of DNA molecules.